Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 1. Add some basic styling
 2. Create a layout
 3. Set up default website configurations
-4. Create an about page
+4. Create an About page
 5. Create a Nav header
 6. Create a folder to add the blog content (the easy route)
 7. Use Content Collections for our blog